0x8000-0000/samx-java/README.md

 * SAM uses "p" for a paragraph in the XML serialization while SAMx uses "para" for compatibility with DocBook.

-* SAMx has support for conditional blocks, where a top-level condition is applied to several sub-blocks at once.
+* SAMx has support for conditional blocks, where a top-level condition applies to several sub-blocks at once.

+* SAMx is using the CSS sigil for selecting name (hash mark) instead of SAM's which is an asterisk.
+SAMx also supports a class attribute introduced by a dot.

 License for sam